 - Avoiding the large liquid storage tanks.

-By using fluidized bed technique, the flue gas (CO2, H2O, CO and N2) stream can directly passed into the fluidized bed column containing solid sorbents of K2CO3 to remove the carbon dioxide by carbonation.
+By using fluidized bed technique, the flue gas (CO2, H2O, CO and N2) stream can directly pass into the fluidized bed column containing solid sorbents of K2CrO4 to remove the carbon dioxide by carbonation.
 This operation can be conducted around 200 to 250 oC temperature conditions.
-This technique provides the facility of regeneration of spent K2CO3 also.
+This adsorption technique provides the facility of regeneration of spent K2CrO4 also.
 For small-scale industries, the technique of solid utilization to remove carbon dioxide from flue gas would provide a lot of contribution in preventing the atmosphere pollution by greenhouse gas.

 Regeneration techniques for activating the solid adsorbents:

 Flue gas produced in chemical process plants contains CO2 in excess.
 We have absorption systems that absorb carbon dioxide but to the recovery of CO2, more than 95% and final output CO2 product with 99.99% the process should be well optimised with absorbent and equipments arrangement.
 With respect to absorbent, to achieve the above target the absorbent solvent should have a long life with stable chemical structure, good heat transfer properties, viscosity and density be consistent with the wide range of temperature and pressure operations.